 HOUSTON — NASA’s 2013 Asteroid Initiative Idea Synthesis Workshop produced nearly 30 recommendations for refining strategies to identify, capture and maneuver a seven- to 10-meter near-Earth object into lunar orbit for a visit by astronauts.
 The proposed undertaking has emerged from its first U.S. budget cycle, but is still in search of significant U.S. Congressional and international backing.
 The recommendations—outlined in a NASA workshop report released Jan.
 30—range from ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Asteroid Workshop Urges Wider Collaboration, Research".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Asteroid Workshop Urges Wider Collaboration, Research".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.